BTR-T: Description

 The vehicle is based on the hull of the T-55 tank and answers the need for a heavy, well protected and well armed vehicle adapted to urban combat.
 The need for a heavy APC appeared after the First Chechen War during which APCs like the BTR-80 were annihilated in urban areas at the hands of Chechen rebels using RPG shoulder-launched anti-tank weapons.
 Consequently, the design incorporates the T-55 tank's thick hull armor, with built-in Kontakt-5 reactive armour.
-It also has a bit "heavier" armament (similar to the BMP-2) with sufficient elevation to engage targets in multi-story buildings.
+It also had a heavier armament (similar to the BMP-2) with sufficient elevation to engage targets in multi-story buildings.

 First appearance of this vehicle was in exhibition in Omsk in 1997.
 Due to lack of funding, the vehicle never had adequate testing and never entered service in the Russian military.
 There is no information about the number of vehicles converted.
 No export contracts have been signed.